meilisearch/documentation/learn/getting_started/installation.md

 Getting the latest version of MeiliSearch is a straightforward process: simply fetch and install the latest binary with your preferred method (see [installation](/learn/getting_started/installation.md#download-and-launch) above).

 However, please note that prior to our official release (`v1.0`), all minor updates (`v0.X`) are considered breaking.
-Therefore, **MeiliSearch databases are not compatible across versions** for as long as we are in beta.
+In other words, **MeiliSearch databases are not compatible across versions** for as long as we are in beta.

 If you get the error `Cannot open database, expected MeiliSearch engine version: X.X.X, current engine version Y.Y.Y`, your database is not compatible with the version you're using.
 To migrate your database to the most recent version of MeiliSearch, we recommend following our [dedicated guide](/create/how_to/updating.md).